Fed's hard line on funding to bring more pain to Wall Street

 The Fed and two other bank regulators on Tuesday set leverage requirements for the biggest bank holding companies to maintain top-tier capital, such as shareholder equity, equal to 5 percent of total assets.
 Insured subsidiaries must meet a 6 percent ratio.

-The rules, part of a global agreement to require more capital after the 2007-2009 financial crisis, would apply to JPMorgan Chase & Co (JPM.N), Citigroup (C.N), Bank of America (BAC.N), Wells Fargo (WFC.N), Goldman Sachs, Morgan Stanley, Bank of New York Mellon (BK.N) and State Street (STT.N).
+The rules, part of a global agreement to require more capital after the 2007-2009 financial crisis, would apply to JPMorgan Chase & Co, Citigroup, Bank of America, Wells Fargo, Goldman Sachs, Morgan Stanley, Bank of New York Mellon and State Street.

 But the three other rules often mentioned alongside the leverage ratio are outstanding, and less is known about how they will turn out.